rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 ## Consuming configuration hierarchies
 Often the people responsible for defining configuration parameters and hierarchies are different from those using them or operating robots.
-This calls for decoupling the consumption of the parameters from the operation of robots.
-So, rapyuta.io lets you to define a set of key-value pairs, called device labels to tag a robot.
+It calls for decoupling the consumption of the parameters from the operation of robots.
+So, rapyuta.io lets you define a set of key-value pairs, called device labels to tag a robot.
 {{% notice info %}}
 Refer to [device labels](/developer-guide/manage-software-cycle/dynamic-configurations/device-labels/) for more information.